Kyrela/FixTweetBot/terms-of-service.md

 ## 3. License and Usage

-The Bot is made available under the terms of its applicable open-source license.
+The Bot is made available under the terms of its applicable license.
 Users interested in modifying, redistributing, or self-hosting the Bot should refer to the license terms provided in the GitHub repository:
 **[FixTweetBot License](https://github.com/Kyrela/FixTweetBot/blob/main/LICENSE)**

 ---